Trustee Audit Guide

 - Check for approval in hiring individuals receiving salaries and wages.

-- See that payroll records reflect sick leave, vacation, holidays, etc.
+- Verify that payroll records reflect sick leave, vacation, holidays, etc.

-- Examine quarterly and annual payroll records and verify that W-2s have been filed with the IRS for all individuals to whom wages are paid.
+- Examine quarterly and annual payroll records and verify that all payroll reports are filed on a timely basis and that W-2’s have been filed with the IRS for all individuals to whom wages are paid.

 Authorized allowances should be documented in minutes and be reported as wages to the recipients.